MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/New-AzureBatchPool.md

 ```

 ## DESCRIPTION
-The **New-AzureBatchPool** cmdlet creates a pool in the azure_2 Batch service under the account specified by the *BatchContext* parameter.
+The **New-AzureBatchPool** cmdlet creates a pool in the Azure Batch service under the account specified by the *BatchContext* parameter.

 ## EXAMPLES